LucidNFT: LR-Anchored Multi-Reward Preference Optimization for Flow-Based Real-World Super-Resolution

 \subsection{Ablation Study}

-Table~\ref{tab:ablation} analyzes key components in LucidNFT on RealLQ250 with LucidFlux as the backbone.
-All variants are trained under the same RL configuration for fair comparison.
-The RL training is initialized from a LucidFlux model trained on synthesized LR from LSDIR~\cite{LSDIR} using the Real-ESRGAN~\cite{Real-ESRGAN} degradation pipeline.
-Optimizing with an IQA-only reward (A) improves perceptual quality compared with the baseline, but noticeably reduces LucidConsistency, indicating that improving perceptual sharpness alone can encourage LR-inconsistent details.
-Introducing a multi-reward objective with scalar aggregation (B) largely restores LR-referenced faithfulness, yet the overall perceptual gains become less pronounced.
-Replacing scalar-first aggregation with our decoupled multi-reward advantage normalization (C) significantly improves perceptual metrics while maintaining consistency, validating its ability to preserve objective-specific reward contrasts during optimization.
-Finally, training with the proposed LucidLR dataset (D) provides additional gains, particularly in NIQE and LucidConsistency, suggesting that diverse real-world degradations yield more informative rollouts and preference signals for RL-based alignment.
+Table~\ref{tab:ablation} analyzes key components of LucidNFT on RealLQ250 with LucidFlux as the backbone.
+All variants are trained under the same RL configuration for fair comparison and evaluated under the same setting as Table~\ref{tab:quantitative}.
+The RL training is initialized from a LucidFlux model trained on synthesized LR images from LSDIR~\cite{LSDIR} using the Real-ESRGAN~\cite{Real-ESRGAN} degradation pipeline.

+Optimizing with an IQA-only reward (A) improves perceptual quality but provides limited faithfulness control, showing that perceptual sharpness alone is insufficient for LR-consistent alignment.
+Adding a frozen Qwen3-VL semantic reward (B) gives moderate consistency improvement, but remains less effective than the learned LucidConsistency reward (C), indicating that the gain is not merely from adding a second LR-conditioned similarity signal.
+LucidConsistency better calibrates generic semantic representations toward degradation-invariant and hallucination-sensitive faithfulness.
+Replacing scalar-first aggregation with decoupled reward normalization (D) further improves perceptual metrics while maintaining high consistency, supporting the importance of preserving per-objective reward contrast before fusion.
+Finally, training on LucidLR (E) achieves the best perceptual quality and the strongest overall RealLQ250 performance, while keeping LucidConsistency above the original LucidFlux baseline.
+This indicates that diverse real-world degradations provide more informative rollouts without collapsing LR-faithfulness.